ucsd-progsys/liquidhaskell/docs/mkDocs/docs/specifications.md

   In comparison, the latter option is blunter: it inserts the type in all locations where the binder is in scope, so a single binding inserts it into both `e` and `f e` in this example.
-- The dead binding approach also has the advantage that the lemmas appear with their given names in the environments that show up in error messages.
+- The binding approach also has the advantage that the lemmas appear with their given names in the environments that show up in error messages.